shane-smith/scripts/README.md

 Feel free to make improvements to this if you wish!
 It would be a good beginner task, for anyone hoping to make a small contribution.

+### Database

+Some of the database scripts are designed to work with a `mysql` alias (e.g. `alias mysql='mysql -uroot -p'`), so you will not see any references to the username or password prompts in these helpers, and will instead see a reference to the `mysql` alias instead.

+Room for improvement:
+* Most of these scripts do not do any error checking (i.e. does the database exist?).
+They could be expanded to do this in the future.
+* The `dbexport` and `dbimport` scripts could be updated to optionally save to a gzipped file rather than as uncompressed SQL.

+#### dbcreate

+Parameters:
+1. Database name

+Creates a database with the specified name.

+#### dbexport

+Parameters:
+1. Database name
+2. Filename

+Uses `mysqldump` to generate a SQL file with the structure and data of the given database.
+Saves it to a file with the provided filename.

+#### dbimport

+Parameters:
+1. Database name
+2. Filename

+Restores the output of the `dbexport` script into a database with the specified name.
+This can be used in conjunction with `dbexport` to dump a copy of one database, and create another with the same content, effectively duplicating it.

 ### Other

 #### findreport